frapolella/script/README.md

 # script

-#not all file scripts are tested
+#not all script files are tested